wp-plugins/custom-content-type-manager/readme.txt

 If you are eager to see a particular feature implemented in a future release, please share your feedback at the official [Issues page](http://code.google.com/p/wordpress-custom-content-type-manager/issues/list)

-And if you REALLY want some of these features implemented, you can hire me to complete portions of your project or make a donation: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=355ULXBFXYL8N  Many of the surges in development in this plugin were instigated by projects that required this plugin's use.
+And if you REALLY want some of these features implemented, you can hire me to complete portions of your project or make a [donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=355ULXBFXYL8N).
+Many of the surges in development in this plugin were instigated by projects that required this plugin's use.

 == Upgrade Notice ==

+= 0.9.0 =
+Fixed bug in custom-fields and post-type forms that caused errors with foreign characters and quotes.
+Implements color-pickers and multi-select custom fields.

 = 0.8.9 =
 Includes import/export functionality, support for date fields, and various bug fixes.
 If you are upgrading to 0.8.9 from version 0.8.7 or older, you must *completely uninstall* the plugin, then *re-install* [See bug](http://code.google.com/p/wordpress-custom-content-type-manager/issues/detail?id=62&can=1).